 The soil microbial activity was evaluated based on substrate (sole-carbon source) utilization profiles that were established using Biolog EcoPlateTM (Biolog, Hayward, CA, USA).
 The preparation and inoculation of the soil samples took place within 10 days of sampling.
-The procedure employed in the EcoPlateTM of Biolog and calculations of average well color development, was based on the procedure outlined in Yamamoto et al. (2008).
-The Shanon-Weaver index (H, richness and evenness of response) and Richness (R, the number of positive wells on the BiologEcoPlateTM) of bacterial communities calculated based BiologEcoPlateTM readings after 72 hours of incubation (Yamamoto et al., 2008).
+The procedure employed in the EcoPlateTM of Biolog and use the calculations of average well color development, was based on the procedure outlined in Yamamoto et al. (2008).
+The Shanon-Weaver index (H, richness and evenness of response) and Richness (R, the number of positive wells on the BiologEcoPlateTM) of bacterial communities calculated were based on the BiologEcoPlateTM readings after 72 hours of incubation (Yamamoto et al., 2008).